 Scientists believe that alpha-synuclein runs along the vagus nerve, which itself runs between the stomach and the brain.
-In fact, recent studies have shown that the vagus nerve has a direct connection with the substantia nigra, making it a prime suspect in Parkinson's disease.
+In fact, recent studies have shown that the vagus nerve has a

-This direct link also helps explain why digestive problems often precede the motor symptoms of Parkinson's by several years.
+This direct link also helps explain why digestive problems often precede the motor symptoms of Parkinson's by

 To investigate, the researchers fed rats small doses of paraquat for 7 days.
 They also fed them lectins, which are sugar-binding proteins present in foods such as raw vegetables, eggs, and grains.